 Summary of Framework Response: The Framework does not take a position on this topic.

 Comment: From an end-user perspective, it is clearly desirable that no fees be charged, since WHOIS access will often be sought by end-users in varying financial circumstances.
-Even where an end-user is not the “user,” the WHOIS access is likely to benefit end-users directly or indirectly.
+Even where an end-user is not the “user,” various types of WHOIS access are likely to benefit end-users directly or indirectly.

 10. Would there be a process to review the effectiveness of a unified access model?